 - Provides a competitive edge over non-certified organisations the organisation’s industry or niche

 - Provides acceptable evidence to prosecutors or courts that the organisation has taken reasonable steps to prevent bribery and corruption

-ISO 37001 certification should not be considered “legal cover” for all liability issues related to bribery – but it can be a mitigating factor: “Conformity with (ISO 37001) cannot provide assurance that no bribery has occurred or will occur in relation to the organisation, as it is not possible to completely eliminate the risk of bribery,” according to ISO.
+ISO 37001 certification should not be considered “legal cover” for all liability issues related to bribery – but it can be a mitigating factor: “Conformity with (ISO 37001) cannot provide assurance that no bribery has occurred or will occur in relation to the organisation, as it is not possible to eliminate the risk of bribery,” according to ISO.
 ISO 37001 certification can be considered an important piece of evidence, however, demonstrating to regulators, prosecutors, and the courts that the organisation has taken meaningful action to prevent bribery and corruption.

 Costs and Timeframes of ISO 37001:2016 Certification

-The time and cost of certification depends on the size of the organisation, as well as the state of its existing anti-bribery management system.
+The time and cost of Certification depend on the size of the organisation, as well as the state of its existing anti-bribery management system.
 If it’s very well developed, the process will be shorter and the organisation can showcase it to their stakeholders and third parties.
 For organisations that don’t already have developed good policies, training and due diligence, the standard provides requirements and guidance on how to achieve it.

-Some major corporations are seeking certification.
-Microsoft, whose prior compliance issues were highlighted earlier in this paper, is reportedly one of them: Microsoft’s Deputy General Counsel, David Howard, wrote that “Microsoft will seek certification from an independent and accredited third party to demonstrate that our anti-bribery program satisfies the requirements of the standard.
+Some major corporations are seeking Certification.
+Microsoft, whose prior compliance issues were highlighted earlier in this paper, is reportedly one of them: Microsoft’s Deputy General Counsel, David Howard, wrote that “Microsoft will seek Certification from an independent and accredited third party to demonstrate that our anti-bribery program satisfies the requirements of the standard.
 We hope other companies will do the same.”